emmanuelsw/giguaran.co/_posts/2016-11-19-adventures-with-webpack.md

 notes about the process here:

-- Yarn is used for dependencies, that was already done in the [demo](https://github.com/Liceth/Todo) that I used as based and it is a upcoming feature in Rails 5.1 ([Pull Request](https://github.com/rails/rails/pull/26836)) thanks to [Liceth](https://github.com/Liceth)!!
+- Yarn is used for dependencies, that was already done in the [demo](https://github.com/Liceth/Todo) that I used as base and it is a upcoming feature in Rails 5.1 ([Pull Request](https://github.com/rails/rails/pull/26836)) thanks to [Liceth](https://github.com/Liceth)!!